pannob/uni_analytics_work/README.md

 # 1) PYTHON_SQL_CW.ipynb (Basics/Introduction)

+Simple data manipulation and wrangling using SQL
+- Used simple SQL functions
+- Used aggregate functions
+- Used CTE
+- Used temp tables
+- created views

+# 1) PYTHON_SQL_CW.ipynb (Basics/Introduction)

 This project required given data to be: Cleaned, Formatted, Stored and Modified.
 - Renamed Columns.
 - Dealt with missing values.